SeldonIO/seldon-core/readme.md

 ```

-### Send API requests
+#### Send API requests to your deployed model

-Finally we send a request to our deployed model:
+Once our model is deployed we can send requests using either the REST or GRPC endpoint:

 ```console
 $ curl -X POST http://<ingress>/seldon/model-namespace/iris-model/api/v1.0/predictions \